adap/flower/doc/source/docker/enable-tls.rst

 :og:description: Learn how to enable TLS for secure communication between Flower components, ensuring encrypted data transmission using PEM-encoded certificates and private keys.

-.. title:: How-to Tutorial: Enable TLS for Secure Connections in Flower

 .. meta::
     :description: Learn how to enable TLS for secure communication between Flower components, ensuring encrypted data transmission using PEM-encoded certificates and private keys.

 Enable TLS for Secure Connections
 =================================